 Mrs. Pickering was elected to City Council as an independent, serving for one term between 1976 and 1979.
 She also served on numerous City boards and commissions, including the Alexandria Beautification Commission, the Alexandria Sanitation Authority, the Ad Hoc Committee on Potomac Yard, the Potomac Greens Task Force, and the Open Space Steering Committee.
 She also chaired the Northern Virginia Conservation Council for many years.
 She won two Salute to Women Awards from the City's Commission on Women; she was also an active member of the League of Women Voters and the Alexandria chapter of the American Association of University Women.

-Residents, groups, clubs, organizations or corporations may be nominated.
-To be eligible, nominees must live within the City of Alexandria, and corporations, organizations and other groups must operate within the City of Alexandria.
-The actions of the nominees must have a direct impact on protecting the natural environment and natural resources within the City of Alexandria.
+Residents, groups, clubs, organizations, or corporations may be nominated.
+To be eligible, nominees must live within the City of Alexandria, and corporations, organizations, and other groups must operate within the City of Alexandria.
+The actions of the nominees must have a direct impact on protecting the natural environment and its resources within the City of Alexandria.

-Those making nominations may also refer to the Alexandria’s Eco-City Charter, adopted in 2008, and the Environmental Action Plan 2030, adopted in in 2009.
+Those making nominations may also refer to Alexandria’s Eco-City Charter, adopted in 2008, and the Environmental Action Plan 2040, adopted in 2019.
 Both documents define the guiding principles of environmental sustainability.
-Visit the Eco-City Alexandria page for more information.
+Visit Eco-City Alexandria, for more information.

 Submissions must include the following:

 - The nominee’s name, address, and telephone number, or the key individual to contact if a nominee is an organization.

 - The name, address, and telephone number of the person nominating the candidate must be included.

 - A brief, detailed description (500 words or less) of the nominee’s accomplishments and qualifications for the Ellen Pickering Environmental Excellence Award.